Battle Beyond the Stars: Casting

+George Peppard had been the original choice to play Vin in The Magnificent Seven.
+Robert Vaughn played Lee in The Magnificent Seven, and essentially reprised his role as 'Gelt'.

+Julia Duffy made her film debut, playing Shad's sister.
+Kathy Griffin appeared as an Akira extra.

+Filming

+To save on costs, the film was produced in Corman's own studio, his "renowned lumberyard facility" in Venice, California.

+Visual effects and art direction

 Corman initially hired James Cameron as a model maker for his studio after being impressed with his short film Xenogenesis.
 When the original art director for the film was fired, Cameron became responsible for the majority of the film's special effects, or, as Cameron later put it, "production design and art direction".
 This was Cameron's first "big break" in the entertainment industry, and it helped to propel his career.
 He was recommended by long-time working partner and future wife Gale Anne Hurd, who was at the time working for Corman.

 While Cameron initially worked on camera rigging, he soon started working on special effects and production design of interior sets.
-The low-budget led to Cameron designing the spaceship's corridors out of spray-painted McDonald's containers.
+The low-budget led to Cameron's designing the spaceship's corridors out of spray-painted McDonald's containers.
 Cameron paid great attention to detail, and hardly slept for weeks while working on the film.
 His hard work paid off, as the special effects were one aspect of the film highly received by both fans and critics, opening the door for his later successes.

 According to Hurd, actor Bill Paxton was employed on the set as a carpenter, which is where she first met him, before working with him and Cameron on Aliens: "So my first memory of Bill was him pounding nails and cracking everybody up.
-I mean, we’d be working at three or four in the morning and he would be the one who kept all our spirits up.
+I mean, we'd be working at three or four in the morning and he would be the one who kept all our spirits up.
 He was that person on and off set".